MCFpy/mcf/docs/source/algorithm_reference/optimal-policy_algorithm.rst

 For the moment, this is an experimental feature and will soon be further discussed.

-On a high level, this method uses the allocations obtained by 'best_policy_score' and trains classifiers.
+On a high level, this method uses the allocations obtained by ``best_policy_score`` and trains classifiers.
-The output will be a decision rule that depends on features only and does not require knowledge of the policy scores.
+The output is a decision rule that depends on features only and does not require knowledge of the policy scores.

 Options for Optimal Policy Tree